Which Items Need Climate-Controlled Storage?

 Climate-controlled storage units (aka temperature-controlled storage units) tend to be a bit pricier, but you'll quickly find that they're worth it if you don't get one and find some of your belongings haven't survived being stored in a non-climate-controlled unit.
 Not all items that you store need to be in a climate-controlled storage unit.
 However, it's important to know which ones *do* so that you don't find yourself frustrated and in a bind because your things were ruined or aren't in as good of condition as when you originally stored them.

-When Climate Control is Suggested
+When to Use Climate Control

 The temperature in climate-controlled units can remain anywhere between 55 and 85 degrees Fahrenheit.
 Storage units like these are most often in indoor storage facilities, but can also be found at outdoor or drive-up storage facilities (like ours!).
 These units ensure that moisture is minimal through the control of the temperature, and ensure that your items are protected against risk factors.

-Other Reasons to Rent a Climate-Controlled Unit
+Reasons to Rent a Climate-Controlled Unit

 There are a few different reasons people usually rent climate-controlled units, and why you might as well, including: